 - Then, contact the program of your choice and complete a volunteer application.

 - *We can help with this step!* Fill out a Volunteer Interest Form to be matched with a location or contact Wendy with any questions you may have: firstname.lastname@example.org

 4. Site Orientation

 Once you've contacted a program and filled out the volunteer application, meet on-site with the volunteer coordinator to learn about the program.
 Each site's orientation process is different, but most include observing a class, a volunteer interview, meeting students, staff and other volunteers, and learning about their curricula.

 5. Begin Volunteering

-We provide useful resources to help you in your work, including a variety of free in-service workshops and conferences, weekly tutor tips, and a monthly tutor e-newsletter.
+We provide useful resources to help you in your work, including a variety of free in-service workshops and conferences, weekly tutor tips and a monthly tutor e-newsletter.

 Beyond: Continue Learning